depeche-io/oh-my-kubernetes/README.md

 Welcome to **Oh My Kubernetes!** — a 42-day series of hands-on tips, gotchas, and insights from the real world of running Kubernetes in production.

 Whether you're a developer, SRE, or platform engineer, this repo is for you.
-Each day we cover a small but valuable lesson, from mysterious throttling behavior to ecosystem quirks you won’t find in the docs.
+Each working day we cover a small but valuable lesson, from mysterious throttling behavior to ecosystem quirks you won’t find in the docs.

 ---